What is a zone tax offset?

 In some cases, you could still be eligible for the zone tax offset if you lived in a zoned region for less than 183 days of the year.
 However, you need to meet ALL of the following three conditions:

 - you could not claim a zone tax offset in that first year because you were there less than 183 days.

 How much can I claim?

-The amount you can claim varies dependent on whether you have dependents but the current single person annual rates are:
+The amount you can claim varies dependent on whether you have dependents.

 For help with eligibility and the amount you can claim, simply contact your Etax Accountant.

 Australian Defence Force Personnel

 If you’re a member of the Australian Defence Force, it is possible that you could qualify to receive the Overseas Forces Offset or even an Overseas Forces Tax Exemption.
 You can qualify for both the zone offset and the overseas forces offset.
 However, ATO regulations stipulate that you can only claim one offset.
 Therefore we recommend you claim whichever offset is highest.
 For further information about overseas offsets for Defence Force members, please visit our Overseas Forces Tax Offset blog post.